shalikadulaj/IoT-Mini-Project-1/README.md

 ## Introduction

-University of Oulu,Group Project,Getting sensor data form FIT IoT Lab.
-We are only using free AWS services for this project.
+This project was created as part of the first mini-project assignment for the Internet of Things course at the University of Oulu.
+The primary goal of this assignment is to establish an IoT pipeline for retrieving temperature, atmospheric pressure, and lux level data from a remote location, and then visualize it using AWS IoT Core.

 ## Requirements

+- FIT-IOT-Lab Account

 - AWS Account

--

 ![WhatsApp Image 2023-12-13 at 3 51 13 PM](https://github.com/shalikadulaj/IoT-Mini-Project-1/assets/58818511/10e27532-5c5a-49d5-b255-99ec27a17873)